edenessame/rock-paper-scissors/README.md

 * **JavaScript**
   * When passing through the JavaScript validator JShint, I got a warning message: Functions declared within loops referencing an outer scoped variable may lead to confusing semantics.
 I had followed the method used in the love maths tutorial for adding event listeners to buttons, which also gave this warning when passed through [JShint](./readme-assets/JShint-lovemaths.png).
 I asked one of the tutor team about this and they assured me that it's nothing that will affect my project, so I could leave it as it is.
 [No warnings were flagged otherwise](./readme-assets/JShint_RPS.png).

+  * The following metrics were returned:
+    * There are 9 functions in this file.

+    * Function with the largest signature take 0 arguments, while the median is 0.

+    * Largest function has 34 statements in it, while the median is 3.

+    * The most complex function has a cyclomatic complexity value of 8 while the median is 1.

 * **Accessibility**
   * I confirmed that the aria attributes match their roles, have valid values and are not missspelled and that the colours and fonts used are easy to read and accessible by running it through [lighthouse devtools](./readme-assets/Lighthouse_RPS.png)